skababji-ehil/fuzzy_sql/docs/api_reference.rst

     Notice that the above schema allows the addition of several parent tables as well as composite keys to be provided as list entries.

     The table names are passed to various functions in Fuzzy SQL as a list of tables.
 For instance, consider generating multiple random queries using the function `gen_aggfltr_queries`, you can pass the dataset table names and dataset_dictionaries as lists of multiple items, i.e. `real_tbl_lst=['P','T']` and `metadata_lst=[P_metadata, C_metadata]` respectively.
-Please refer to :ref:`Code examples` for detailed code examples.
+Please refer to :doc:`/examples` for detailed code examples.
 The metadata schema can checked by accessing the class method: `RndQry._get_metdata_schema(self)`.

 Data Types
 -----------